Firm-level supply chains to minimize unemployment and economic losses in rapid decarbonization scenarios

+To estimate the systemic relevance of individual firms, we adopt the idea of the `economic systemic risk index' (ESRI) \cite{diem_quantifying_2022}.
+ESRI estimates the total economic output loss suffered by {\em all} affected firms in a production network, if an initial set of firms stop production.
+We modify the output-weighted ESRI (OW-ESRI) to estimate total job loss due to firm closures, calling it the `employment-weighted' ESRI (EW-ESRI).
+We estimate short-term worker displacement due to firm closures, not permanent job losses.
+Note that we are not considering permanent job losses that occur if industries fail to transition, but estimate worker displacement in the short-term, e.g., as a consequence of a climate policy that results in a production stop of one or several companies; see Methods.

-We are now in the position to simultaneously capture the social and carbon impact of every company in an economy.
-The combined view of the EW-ESRI and the CO$_2$ emission of firms allows us to identify those firms that are large emitters but which carry a low risk of inducing job losses in the wider supply chains.
-We identify these firms as the {\em decarbonization leverage points} of the production network and expect that their removal from the production network would result in large emission savings and comparatively small job losses.
-To test this hypothesis, we simulate and compare various decarbonization strategies for the national economy of Hungary whose nationwide, firm-level production network is reconstructed from value-added tax data \cite{borsos_unfolding_2020}.
-We present the remarkable result that decarbonization can come at vastly different social costs.
-By targeting the identified decarbonization leverage points, we achieve the most efficient reduction in emissions, while effectively securing employment.
-In contrast, ignoring the systemic social relevance of targeted firms results in unacceptable levels of unemployment; an order of magnitude larger than the job loss we project using our novel metric.
+OW-ESRI, EW-ESRI, and CO$_2$ emissions allow us to identify large emitters with low risk of inducing job and output losses.
+We identify these firms as 'decarbonization leverage points' and expect their removal to result in significant emission reductions and minimal job and output losses.
+To test this hypothesis and investigate the role of the firm-level production network, we simulate decarbonization strategies for Hungary's national economy using value-added tax (VAT) data \cite{borsos_unfolding_2020}.
+Each strategy represents a heuristic for hypothetically closing firms to reduce emissions while maintaining employment and output.
+These strategies are hypothetical and serve to probe network responses to initial shocks.
+We discuss the remarkable result that rapid decarbonization can have highly varying costs to society.
+Strategies targeting leverage points achieve substantial emission reductions while effectively securing employment and output.
+Ignoring the systemic economic relevance of targeted firms can lead to extreme unemployment and output loss.
+Our analysis shows the importance of considering the firm-level production network for decarbonization modeling and policy making.